apotheon/porttools/README.md

 DISCLAIMER
 ----------

-This program is free software; you can redistribute it and/or modify it under the terms of the BSD License which is distributed with the software in the file LICENSE.
+This program is free software; you can redistribute it and/or modify it under the terms of the 2-clause Simplified BSD License which is distributed with the software in the file LICENSE.